 Google Music was also a bit of a problem for this participant.
 The participant went through it trying to look for how to create a new playlist and went through some errors while looking.
 Once it was found the playlists were made but there was an error when adding songs also.
 It took the participant 10 minutes to get the playlists complete.

-Learnability: The learnability seemed a little tougher than ITunes as it took a while to get the first playlist going at 6 minutes and the other two at 2 minutes each
+Learnability: The learnability seemed a little tougher than iTunes as it took a while to get the first playlist going at 6 minutes and the other two at 2 minutes each

 Memorability: No Memorability